josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 Instead, I think we should talk a little more about how to set up our blog.

-## Setting up the blog
+## Setting up the blog routes

-By now you may be able to predict the next step.
-If we want our blog posts available at the `/blog` route, then we'll want to create a `blog` folder inside of `src/routes`.
+At this point, one viable route forward would be to create a `src/routes/blog` folder, and toss all our markdown posts inside of it.
+That would work.
+They'd each have their own route that way; it's a simple solution.

+But I'm actually going to advocate for a _different_ route forward (pun fully intended).

+If we were to drop all our markdown files directly into the `src/routes/blog` folder, we'll need a nested layout file in order to pull frontmatter from the posts into our templates.
+And if we did _that_, we'd be getting in our own way when setting up the `/blog` index route, since our layout would be trying to do two very different things at once.

+Rather than go into that, I think we'll be much better off utilizing two very handy features of SvelteKit: [dynamic pages](https://kit.svelte.dev/docs#routing-pages), and [private modules](https://kit.svelte.dev/docs#routing-private-modules).

+### Private routes, and adding posts

+Before we get too much further, it will be handy to have at least a couple of Markdown post files to work with.
+So let's create a couple of dummy posts.

+To start, if we don't already have a `src/routes/blog` folder, make one now.

+Inside that folder, create _another_ folder, named `_posts`.

+Note the underscore; **any route that starts with a single underscore is private.** That means content inside the `_posts` folder can be loaded by _other_ pages and components, but it won't automatically be assigned its own route.
+No matter what we put inside of the `_posts` folder, we won't be able to actually visit it. `/blog/_posts/` won't be a route.

-From there, let's create a couple of dummy posts inside of `src/routes/blog`.
-No need for anything particularly fancy; just a couple of `.md` files (ideally with names that are easy to type), and a bit of Markdown content inside them.
+Now let's create a couple of dummy posts inside our new folder.
+No need for anything lengthy or fancy; just a couple of `.md` files (ideally with names that are easy to type), and a bit of Markdown content inside them.

-I've decided to just create `1.md` and `2.md` inside my `src/routes/blog` folder, and place a littel content like this inside of them:
+I've decided to just create `1.md` and `2.md` inside my `src/routes/blog/_posts` folder, and place a little content like this inside of them:

 ```markdown
 ---